bontaq/coupons/README.md

       alg handle sig ctx = RuleRepoIO $ do Surprisingly it's not that first line that causes pain.
 That's just how it matches up you saying "This function needs a `RuleRepo` and this is the interpreter for `RuleRepoIO` if you run it with that" with the real code.

  The second line is painful lack of documentation.
 It took me hours to get all the types to line up correctly and actually return something when used.
 If you look at the [Logging Effect](https://github.com/bontaq/coupons/blob/main/src/Effects/Logging.hs) definition, you can see another instance of trouble: all I wanted to do was pass in a logger, but that broke automatic derivation.
-Clearly I should be using a Reader effect for configuration like that, but I didn't know.
+I should be using a Reader effect for configuration like that, but I didn't know.

-Even with the generally bad experience, what it provides is extremely nice for actually using the effects, like this:
+Even with the bad experience, what it provides is extremely nice for actually using the effects, like this:

     getActions ::
       ( Has Log sig m